iamvdo/pleeease/README.md

 Pleeease
 ========

-**Postprocess CSS with ease.**
+**Process CSS with ease.**

 * [Website](http://pleeease.io)
 * [Documentation](http://pleeease.io/docs)
 * [Interactive Demo](http://pleeease.io/play)

-Pleeease is a CSS postprocessor.
-It simplifies the use of preprocessors and helps keep stylesheets as small as possible for a better maintenability.
+Pleeease is a Node.js application that easily process your CSS.
+It simplifies the use of preprocessors and combines them with best postprocessors.
+It helps create clean stylesheets, support older browsers and offers better maintenability.
 This means no more Compass for prefixes, no more rem mixins, and so on.
-Pleeease is also a great tool if you want to write plain CSS as it helps support older browsers.

 Pleeease.NEXT goes even further and allows you to use some of the future CSS features today.
 [Read cautionary note](http://pleeease.io/docs/#pleeease-next).

-Pleeease is based on [PostCSS](https://github.com/ai/postcss) postprocessor.
+Pleeease is based on [PostCSS](https://github.com/ai/postcss) postprocessor and uses preprocessors Sass, LESS and Stylus.

 [![Build Status](https://travis-ci.org/iamvdo/pleeease.svg?branch=master)](https://travis-ci.org/iamvdo/pleeease)